 Old Fort/Constitution Hill – Constitutional Court

-The Old Fort Complex/Museum, Constitution Hill.
+Constitution Hill and Old Fort Complex/Museum.
 Number Four Prison, awaiting trail block, Nelson Mandela cell.
 Tour South Africa’s Constitutional Court and Gandhi Exhibition.

 Old Fort Prison and the Constitutional Court Complex